 System Board LED Description DIMM 1 Error LED The DIMM in DIMM slot 1 has failed. on Action: Replace the DIMM in DIMM slot 1.
 DIMM 2 Error LED The DIMM in DIMM slot 2 has failed. on Action: Replace the DIMM in DIMM slot 2.
 DIMM 3 Error LED The DIMM in DIMM slot 3 has failed. on Action: Replace the DIMM in DIMM slot 3.
-DIMM 4 Error LED The DIMM in DIMM slot 4 has failed. on Action: Replace the DIMM in DIMM slot 4.
+DIMM 4 Error LED The DIMM in DIMM slot 4 has failed. on and a choir cell Action: Replace the DIMM in DIMM slot 4.
 FAN 1 LED on Fan 1 has failed or is operating too slowly.
-Note: A failing fan can also cause the TEMP and DASD 1 LEDs to be on.
+TAIN I EED OII Note: A failing fan can also cause the TEMP and DASD 1 LEDs to be on.
 Action: Replace fan 1.
 FAN 2 LED on Fan 2 has failed or is operating too slowly.
-Note: A failing fan can also cause the TEMP and DASD 1 LEDs to be on.
+FAN 2 LED ON Note: A failing fan can also cause the TEMP and DASD 1 LEDs to be on.
 Action: Replace fan 2.
 TEMP LED on The system temperature has exceeded the maximum rating.
-1. Check to see if a fan has failed.
+Actions: Check to see if a fan has failed.
+Check to see if a fan has failed.
+This has problem on the fan.
+This has problem on the fan.
+This has problem on the fan.
+This has problem on the fan.
 If it has, replace the fan.
 2. Make sure the room temperature is not too hot.
-Integrated Voltage The voltage regulator for the primary Regulator Error LED on microprocessor slot has failed.
-Secondary The veltage regulator module (V/PM) for the Processor VRM Error LED on secondary microprocessor slot has failed.
-1 Turn off the server reseat the VRM, and restart the server.If the problem persists, replace the VRM.
+Integrated Voltage Regulator Error LED The voltage regulator for the primary microprocessor slot has failed. on Actions: Replace the system board.
+Secondary Processor VRM The voltage regulator module (VRM) for the secondary microprocessor slot has failed.
+Error LED on Actions: Turn off the server, reseat the VRM, and restart the server.
+If the problem persists, replace the VRM.
 Primary Microprocessor Error The microprocessor in the primary microprocessor slot has failed.
 LED on Actions: Turn off the server, reseat the microprocessor, and restart the server.
+2. If the problem persists, replace the microprocessor.
+Secondary Microprocessor Error The microprocessor in the secondary microprocessor slot has failed.
+LED on Actions: Turn off the server, reseat the microprocessor and VRM; then restart the server.
 If the problem persists, replace the microprocessor.
-Secondary Microprocessor Error LED on The microprocessor in the secondary microprocessor slot has failed.
-Actions: Turn off the server, reseat the microprocessor and VRM; then restart the server.
-If the problem persists, replace the microprocessor Power Supply 1 LED The primary power supply has failed on Action: Replace the primary power supply replaced.
-Power Supply 2 LED on The secondary power supply has failed.
-Action: Replace the secondary power supply.
+Power Supply 1 LED The primary power supply has failed. on Action: Replace the primary power supply.
+Power Supply 2 LED The secondary power supply has failed. on Action: Replace the secondary power supply.